 STEP Three – The human factor

 We can tell you who answered the call from your firm and when.
-We monitor calls daily, for all clients.
-We watch for trends like calls going to voicemail and then the caller hangs up.
-Phones ringing endlessly.
+We monitor the calls daily, for all of our clients.
+We watch for trends like calls going to voicemail, and then the caller hangs up.
+Phones are ringing endlessly.
 We can tell you if your answerers are courteous, empathetic, rude or whatever.
 We have even held phone training for various professionals like attorneys or accountants.
-We are true believers in the people factor at our business and our client’s businesses.
+We are true believers in the people factor in our business and our client’s businesses.

 Another favorite is the answering service that doesn’t pronounce the company name correctly or uses the wrong name altogether.
 It happens, and we get it fixed!
-We have had to have clients replace headsets because the microphones were not of a goof quality.
+We have had to have clients replace headsets because the microphones were not of good quality.
 We remove ads from certain cities and areas that maybe our clients don’t service regularly.
 If you only want to serve Pennsylvania and people from New York are calling then, the client just paid for a bad call.

 We have a strategy team assigned to each account which reviews data and makes changes regularly.
 The team is like an orchestra, all following the “maestro” (Our account managers) direction.
 And then there is the daily phone call review.

 Step Four – Confirming that all is well